UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-to.rst

 .. summary-start

-Sets the upper margin for sequences; the counter resets when reaching or exceeding this value.
+Sets the upper margin for sequences.
+The counter resets on reaching this value.

 .. summary-end

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: to
-:Scope: module
+:Scope: action
 :Type: integer
-:Default: module=``INT_MAX``
+:Default: ``INT_MAX``
 :Required?: no
 :Introduced: 7.5.6

 Description
 -----------
 Upper margin for all sequences, which must be a positive integer.
-Note that this margin is not inclusive.
-When next value for a counter is equal or greater than this parameter, the counter resets to the starting value.
+This margin is not inclusive.
+When the next value for a counter is equal or greater than this parameter, the counter resets to the starting value.

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-to:
+.. _param-mmsequence-action-to:
-.. _mmsequence.parameter.module.to-usage:
+.. _mmsequence.parameter.action.to-usage:

 .. code-block:: rsyslog